-alpha the scalar α .
+alpha the scalar α.
 Scope: global Type: required Intent: in.
-Specified as: a number of the data type indicated in Table 1. \mathbf{x} the local portion of global dense matrix x.
-Scope: local Type: required Intent: in.
-Specified as: a rank one or two array containing numbers of type specified in Table 1.
-The rank of x must be the same of y. beta the scalar β .
+Specified as: a number of the data type indicated in Table 1. beta the scalar β .
 Scope: global Type: required Intent: in.
-Specified as: a number of the data type indicated in Table 1. \mathbf{y} the local portion of the global dense matrix y.
-Scope: local Type: required Intent: inout.
-Specified as: a rank one or two array containing numbers of the type indicated in Table 1.
-The rank of y must be the same of x.
+Specified as: a number of the data type indicated in Table 1.

-desc_a contains data structures for communications.
+${\bf desc_a}$ contains data structures for communications.

 Scope: local Type: required Intent: in.
 Specified as: a structured data of type psb_desc_type.

-\mathbf{y} the local portion of result submatrix y.
+y the local portion of result submatrix y.

+Scope: local

+Type: required

-Scope: local Type: required Intent: inout.
+Intent: inout.

 Specified as: a rank one or two array containing numbers of the type indicated in Table 1.

+info Error code.

+Scope: local

+Type: required

-Scope: local Type: required Intent: out.
+Intent: out.

 An integer value; 0 means no error has been detected.

-$psb_gedot-Dot Product$
+psb_gedot-Dot Product

 This function computes dot product between two vectors x and y.
-If x and y are double precision real vectors computes dot-product as:
+If x and y are real vectors it computes dot-product as: